epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 in folder final_task, where setup.py is lying.
 By this point if you want to launch the application, enter 'rss-reader [arguments]'.

-For work with conversion, you should download font ARIALUNI TTF, you can do it from the website https://brushez.com/arialuni-ttf-2.html, put it into folder rss_reader.
+For work with conversion, in your folder rss_reader should be ARIALUNI.ttf.

 USING
 ------------